Forgive Us Our Trespasses

 When we grant ‘reck’, we empower someone or something other than ourselves to release its divine spark, reuniting that spark with other sparks, repatriating the Shechinah.
 In the case of inanimate objects, we grant reck when we take care to use an object properly, i.e. when we allow it to function according to its nature or when we allow it to fulfil the purpose for which it was intended.

-Finally, young children around the world and across many cultures instinctively practice a form of Hasidism in their everyday lives.
-They easily recognize the divine spark in whatever they encounter, and they spontaneously grant reckot to everything that surrounds them (except their siblings).
+Finally, young children around the world, across many cultures, instinctively practice a form of Hasidism in their everyday lives.
+They easily recognize the divine spark in whatever they encounter and they spontaneously grant reck to everything around them (except their siblings).

 No wonder Jesus said, “Unless you become as little children, you shall not enter the Kingdom of Heaven.”
 (Mt.
 18: 3) Unless you grant reck as children do…